scales the introduced oak tree trunks

 - Population

 - A bracket fungus on trunks of living oak trees.
-Large hoof-shaped brackets are brown to reddish-brown with fine stiff hairs.
-A parasite of oak trees, slowly rotting heartwood and eventually killing the tree.
+Large hoof-shaped brackets with stiff hairs.

 - Conservation Status